-I’m beginning to think that it’s going to be out of the question to find a shower curtain that both Kevin and I find acceptable and that also vaguely matches the proposed era of our bathroom.
+I’m beginning to think that it’s going to be out of the question to find a shower curtain that both Kevin and I find acceptable and that also vaguely matches the proposed era of our bathroom already nicely ugraded with the Bathroom City UK.
 I’ve been fervently searching online for anything that I like that might also appeal to Kevin’s persnickety attitude about anything that he’ll have to look at everyday.

 We spent too much time last night, browsing at Bed Bath & Beyond and discussing what kind of look we want for the room.
 Originally, I had it in my mind that I’d like the walls above the tile to be some sort of misty grey or blue-grey, to give a serene counterbalance to the stark white of the tiles, floor, and fixtures.
 This, of course, sort of requires that the shower curtain either incorporates one of these colors, or at least complements them.
 By the end of the night, I felt a little desperate, and while we were at Sears returning some Christmas gifts, we impulse-purchased a black and clear checkered curtain that I’m not very keen on.
 Kevin pushed for it, and we bought some soft grey hand towels and a bath rug to go with them, but when he hung the curtain later last night, he agreed with me that it wasn’t right.

 The room definitely needs color.
 For a day I was really into this one from Target, but the more I think about it, the more I realize that it’s not quite right for the room.
 Plus, Kevin didn’t like it.
 Surprise, surprise.

 I’m thinking that I might just need to find some good fabric and make a cute curtain myself.
 That might be the best option.